Astute-class submarine: Astute programme

-Following two years of a studies phase on B2TC, the MOD decided to put the contract out to tender.
-A draft invitation to tender was announced in October 1993 and a final invitation to tender in July 1994.
+Following two years of a studies phase on B2TC, the MOD issued a draft invitation to tender in October 1993 and a final invitation to tender in July 1994.
 The final invitation to tender involved a formal competition between GEC-Marconi/BMT Limited and VSEL/Rolls-Royce, with bids to be submitted in June 1995.
 GEC-Marconi and BMT had little experience with British submarine designs, whereas VSEL and Rolls-Royce were heavily involved in both British nuclear submarine design and construction.

 During the assessment phase of the bids put forward by both teams, the MOD favoured the GEC-Marconi/BMT design on both cost and capability grounds.
 The bid put forward by VSEL/Rolls-Royce was less attractive and considered "an expensive and dull design."
 In June 1995, VSEL was subject to a takeover by GEC-Marconi, and with it, the Barrow shipyard.
 In December of the same year, the MOD announced that GEC-Marconi was the preferred bidder.
 The bid put forward by GEC-Marconi included the innovative use of 3D CAD software and modular construction techniques.
 Although the MOD had awarded the contract to GEC-Marconi, partly due to its competitive cost, it was still considered too high for the MOD to sign off on.
-The MOD and GEC-Marconi negotiated on a new price for the contract, amounting to £2.4 billion for the first three Astute submarines, plus in service support.
+The MOD and GEC-Marconi negotiated on a new price for the contract, amounting to £2.4 billion for the first three Astute submarines, plus in-service support.
 The contract was signed on 14 March 1997, for what was now called the Astute programme, with a fixed maximum price, and any cost overruns being assumed by GEC-Marconi, the contractor.

 Although B2TC was intended to be a modest improvement over the Trafalgar class, it was not to be the case for Astute.
 With the signing of the contract in March 1997, GEC-Marconi started work on developing a complete and comprehensive design for the Astute programme.
 Initial realisation was that the size of the Rolls-Royce PWR2 required a much larger boat (beam and length) and significantly improved acoustic quieting.
 A new understanding was reached between the MOD and GEC-Marconi that this would be an entirely new class, and far more complex than originally envisioned.